 a) be in possession of a valid CERN ID card

-b) have passed 6 online courses: "Safety at CERN", "Emergency Evacuation", "Covid-19 - Health & safety Measures at CERN", "Radiation Protection - Awareness", "Electrical Safety - Awareness - Fundamentals", and "Electrical Safety - Awareness - Facilities".
+b) have passed 7 online courses: "Safety at CERN", "Emergency Evacuation", "Data Privacy Basics - elearning", "Radiation Protection - Awareness", "Radiation Protection - Supervised Area", "Electrical Safety - Awareness - Fundamentals", and "Electrical Safety - Awareness - Facilities".

 c) have a CERN filmbadge (dosimeter).
 You will need a "certificate attesting the suitability to work in CERN's radiation areas" signed by your institute (see below).

-d) have followed the 2 hour practical ISOLDE RP course and the new 2 hour practical electrical awareness course which take place once a week on Tuesdays 13:00-17:00 (see below for how to register for these courses)
+d) have followed the 3.5 hour practical ISOLDE RP course and the new 4 hour practical "Electrical Safety - Working in EP experiments" course which take place once a week on Tuesdays (see below for how to register for these courses)

 e) have access to the hall granted via ADAMS

 Access to the ISOLDE hall is now from the Jura side of the building only and via your dosimeter, not via your a CERN access card.

 Since September 2018, all CERN trainings are now managed via the new learning hub (lms.cern.ch) which replaces the previous applications: sir.cern.ch and cta.cern.ch.
 All applicants are requested to enroll using the interface before taking the course.

 From 11th October 2016 onwards, access to the chemical Lab (508/R-002) and the measurements area (508/R-008) will also require the online course "Chemical Safety Awareness" found via https://lms.cern.ch/ekp/servlet/ekp?TX=STRUCTUREDCATALOG&CAT=EKP0000004….